betagouv/redux-thunk-data/README.md

 ## Basic Usage

-You need to install a redux-thunk setup with the dataReducer from `fetch-normalize-data`:
+You need to install a redux-thunk setup with the dataReducer from `fetch-normalize-data`.
+You can also use the requestsReducer to have a status state of the request :

 ```javascript
 import {